fdegir/fdegir.github.io/about.md

 permalink: /about/
 ---

-I am working as a Principal Developer at [Ericsson Software Technology](https://www.est.tech), Sweden.
-My interests include infrastructure, automation, and CI/CD.
-Apart from being involved in internal projects, I contribute to different open source projects in varying levels such as [OPNFV](https://www.opnfv.org) and [OpenStack](https://www.openstack.org).
+I am working as a Principal Developer at [Ericsson Software Technology](https://www.est.tech) in Stockholm, Sweden.

-I experiment with many different tools and doing things either as part of my job or just for fun and keep notes while doing that.
-As you can guess, the notes tend to become a problem when they increase in number even though I try to keep them organized in different ways.
-(Evernote, OneNote, Git, etc.)

-Finally, I decided to start moving my notes to github and interested in trying out github pages due to the ease of setup and more importantly the possibility of using markdown.

-It obviously didn't stop there and I started adding list of other stuff such as conference talks, articles, and various engagements.
-My only hope is that I am helping someone somewhere who spent hours for figuring something out which I might already have a note on this site.
+My interests include automation, CI/CD, DevOps, and Infrastructure and currently involved in several large scale CI/CD initiatives both internally and within open source.

+I served as a committer-at-large member in the [OPNFV](https://www.opnfv.org) Technical Steering Committee between 2016-2018 and I am currently a member of [Nordix](https://www.nordix.org/) Technical Committee.

+The initiatives I take part in aim to establish CI/CD principles and practices in the industry and across open source.
+[OPNFV Cross Community CI (XCI)](https://opnfv-releng-xci.readthedocs.io) Project started within OPNFV community durin 2016 which I am the creator and technical lead of.
+XCI helped us to  pave the way for broader collaboration across different open source communities in CI/CD and Infrastructure area.
+This resulted in the creation of a new community named [OpenCI](https://openci.io/) in April 2018 which I am the co-founder of.

+In following sections, you will find the talks I've given, webinars, panels and interviews I've taken part of and articles and blog posts I contributed to.

 ## Conference Talks, Webinars, Panels